-New findings question past studies of brain differences between people with ASD and general populationJanuary 29th, 2014 in Attention deficit disorders /
+New findings question past studies of brain differences between people with ASD and general populationJanuary 29, 2014 in Medicine & Health / Attention deficit disorders

 (Medical Xpress)—To better understand the underlying causes of autism spectrum disorders (ASD), psychologists have been using brain scanning to compare brain structures in people with ASD and the general population.
 Keen to understand how differences in brain structure may be related to differences in cognition and perception in those with ASD, one line of research is looking at the connectivity between different regions of the brain.
 One way to measure the connectivity between brain areas at a distance from each other is to look at the structure of connective tissues in the brain: the "white-matter" fibre tracts, using diffusion-weighted magnetic resonance imaging (DW-MRI).

 Previous work has suggested that white-matter connections are affected in people with ASD.
 Long-distance connections in particular, have been thought to be less robust.
 But a paper in the Proceedings of the National Academy of Science casts doubt on existing DWI-MRI results in those with ASD and suggests the need to review the current research conclusions drawn from diffusion-weighted imaging.